Reptiles & Amphibians

 Wildlife Management Areas and State and Federal Lands

 WMAs, state refuges and federal lands may have specific regulations regarding open seasons, harvest and gear restrictions.
-For state or federally regulated areas refer to the “WMAs, Refuges and Federal Lands” section.
+For state or federally regulated areas refer to the “WMAs, Refuges and Federal Lands” section on WMA and Refuge Regulations.

 ALLIGATOR SNAPPING TURTLES